Tuesday, August 30, 2011

 sudo make xconfig

-make localmodconfig should make this process much faster and eaier.
+make localmodconfig should make this process much faster and easier.

 Section 5: Compiling the Kernel